Kostandin Shpataraku

+Life

-Kostandin Shpataraku was born in the Shpat region within the surrounding region of Elbasan, which was at that time part of the Ottoman Empire.
+Kostandin Shpataraku was born in the Shpat region within the surrounding region of Elbasan, which was at that time part of the Ottoman Empire (modern Albania).
+Kostandin and his family were ethnic Albanians of the Orthodox Christian faith.
 He was beheaded by the Ottomans in Elbasan whereby his family took his body and buried him in his village, head apart from the rest of the body, so the Ottomans could not find his exact grave.
 A small chapel was built subsequently to commemorate him.
 He is also commemorated as a saint by the locals on September 21.

 His art and legacy was distinguished by his miniatures by introducing elements from everyday life in visual art.
 His artistic work is represented by a collection of icons and frescoes for example inside the Ardenica Monastery and St. Jovan Vladimir's Church.
 Many of his works belong to private collections.
 Several works have been collected and restored and are nowadays on display at the National Museum of Medieval Art in Korçë, National Iconographic Museum in Berat and other museums.

 In 2010, an icon painting attributed to him was sold to Hetem Ramadani for 75,000 euros at a charity ball hosted by Liri Berisha, wife of the Albanian premier.
 The icon had formerly been in the ownership of the family of the modern painter Alush Shima.